blueimp/Gallery/README.md

 The main type (the string in front of the slash, **text** in the example above) is concatenated with the string **Factory** to create the factory method name, e.g. **textFactory**.

 #### Example HTML text factory implementation
-Although blueimp Gallery doesn't require [jQuery](http://jquery.com/), the following example uses it for convenience.
+Please note that although blueimp Gallery doesn't require [jQuery](http://jquery.com/), the following example uses it for convenience.

 Extend the Gallery prototype with the **textFactory** method: